amirparsadd/Qwitter/Server-Docs.md

 ### POST /api/posts/

 This endpoint takes in a `content: Post Content` body field and creates a post and returns it. throws `ERR_UNAUTHORIZED` and a 401 if not logged in. throws `ERR_UNEXPECTED` and 400 if anything unexpected happens.

+### DELETE /api/posts

+This endpoint takes in a `uid: Post UID` body field and deletes the specified post.
+Will throw a `ERR_UNAUTHORIZED` if not logged in. will throw a `ERR_POST_OWNERSHIP` if you are not the post author.
+Will throw a `ERR_UNEXPECTED` if something unexpected happens.

 ### GET /api/posts/:batch/